-Unexpectedly, this tire is able to get a score of 7 in the puncture resistance test, which is average but very good for such a fast tire.
-I did not expect the RaceSport to perform this well in the puncture resistance test because the tire feels very thin and flexible.
+Unexpectedly, this tire is able to score 7 points in the puncture resistance test.
+7 points is average but excellent for such a fast tire.
+I did not expect the RaceSport to perform this well in the puncture resistance test because the tire feels fragile and flexible.

-This really is a race tire, performance in the rolling resistance test is great!
-Although knob height at the edge of the tire is really low with a height of only 2.5 mm, there are a lot of knobs to make up for it.
+The Race King RaceSport is a race tire as performance in the rolling resistance test is great.
+Although knob height at the edge of the tire is low with a height of only 2.5 mm, there are a lot of knobs to make up for it.
 I probably wouldn't want to use it as a front tire unless you're riding a lot on a very hard surface.
-Volume is huge as well, with a carcass width of 55 mm and height of 55 mm this is the biggest 2.2 I've seen yet.
+Volume is very high as well, with a casing width of 55 mm and height of 55 mm it's is the biggest 2.2 rated tire I've seen yet.

-Low rolling resistance, average puncture resistance, low weight, low knobs: If you want to go really fast, buy a Race King!
+Low rolling resistance, average puncture resistance, low weight, small knobs: If you want to go fast and don't need a whole lot of grip, buy a Race King!

 VERDICT: Highly Recommended